 The chiropractors job description

-The chiropractors job is to find the joint that has lost its position, is swollen and puts pressure on nerves and help it so that it regains its position and motion as well as possible.
+The chiropractors job is to find, analyse and correct the joint that has lost its position, is swollen and interfering with the function of the nervous system.
+Then it regains its position and motion as well as possible.
 To do so the chiropractor uses his hands.
 He generates a quick, gentle and a specific thrust, aimed at reaching this very goal.
-The ligament gets an opportunity to heal, the joint uses its newly found motion to pump out the swelling that has been filling up the joint.
-When the joint regains its normal position and motion and the fluid leaves the joint we get the pressure off the nerve and a better functioning joint.
-Then the nervous system is able to do what it does best, control the billions of cells that make up our body, which is the goal of the chiropractors work.
+The ligaments are better able to heal, the joint uses its newly found motion to pump out the swelling that has been filling up the joint.
+When the joint regains its normal position and motion and the fluid leaves the joint, we improve nerve and joint function.
+Then the nervous system is better able to do what it does best, control the billions of cells that make up our body, which is the goal of the chiropractors work.
 This is called a “chiropractic adjustment.”

 Since this same principle applies not only to spinal joints but also to other joints of the body, chiropractors often adjust them to, when needed.
 Jaws, shoulders, elbows, wrists, knees and ankles to name a few.